How to select a mental health therapist for yourself?

 Choose a therapist who has a minimum of MA/ MSc Psychology.

-A therapist who has studied till MA has studied various aspects of psychology- from theories of learning and motivation, biology of brain and behaviour, personality theories, psychopathology, counselling and therapy; internship in mental health clinics or psychology departments in hospitals.
+A therapist who has studied till MA has studied various aspects of psychology- from theories of learning and motivation, biology of brain and behaviour, personality theories, psychopathology, counselling and therapy; experienced an internship in mental health clinic or psychology departments in hospitals.

 4. Schedule a consultation: